juju669/API-Challenge-Quiz/README.md

 # INSTALLATION

-[You can pull the link to my portfolio from here:]  https://github.com/juju669/API-Challenge-Quiz.git
+[You can pull the link to my quiz from here:]  https://github.com/juju669/API-Challenge-Quiz.git

 [You can access my quiz here :] https://juju669.github.io/API-Challenge-Quiz/